ClickHouse/ClickHouse/docs/en/query_language/select.md

 Supported types of `ARRAY JOIN` are listed below:

-- `ARRAY JOIN` - Executes `JOIN` with an array or nested data structure.
-Empty arrays are not included in the result.
+- `ARRAY JOIN` - In this case, empty arrays are not included in the result of JOIN.
-- `LEFT ARRAY JOIN` - The result contains rows with empty arrays, unlike `ARRAY JOIN`.
+- `LEFT ARRAY JOIN` - The result of JOIN contains rows with empty arrays.
 The value for an empty array is set to the default value for the array element type (usually 0, empty string or NULL).

-The examples below demonstrate the usage of the `ARRAY JOIN` clause.
+The examples below demonstrate the usage of the `ARRAY JOIN` and `LEFT ARRAY JOIN` clauses.
 Let's create a table with an [Array](../data_types/array.md) type column and insert values into it:

 ``` sql
 CREATE TABLE arrays_test